 Initially the children will be placed into the class suitable for their age.
 If the teacher believes that this is unsuitable for them, they will speak to the parent and advise them accordingly.

-This class uses music, creative movement, props and the childrens' imagination to introduce ballet in a less rigid format.
-Tiny Toes takes the children on a different adventure every week, such as imaginary trips to the seaside, to royal palace balls, or searching for pirate treasure.
+These classes encourage the children to use their imagination to introduce ballet in a less rigid format.
+The children are taken on a different adveture every week, such as imaginary trips to the seaside, to royal palace balls, or searching for pirate treasure!

 We look forward to seeing your child there!